MrRahulR/MrRahulR/README.md

 - 🕸 Visit my portfolio - [Portfolio](https://www.rahulrpandya.in/)
 - 📄 I've founded a blogs website - [Step2QA](http://step2qa.com/)
 - ☕ I've also founded the QA Tutorial Site - [QACaffe](http://qacaffe.com/)
-- 🦠 I also have designed COVID19 Dashboard for the India - [PiRSquare COVID Dashboard](https://pi-covid19.herokuapp.com/)
+- 🦠 I also have designed COVID19 Dashboard for the India (Project Archieved since 26/01/22) - [PiRSquare COVID Dashboard](https://pi-covid19.herokuapp.com/)

 ### 🚀 Where you can find me 📃